“`html

 - Nail technicians in the Northern Virginia/DC metro market earn above the national median due to regional demand and income levels

-- AVI is COE Accredited and SCHEV Certified — financial aid is available for those who qualify, and the GI Bill® is accepted
+- AVI is COE Accredited and SCHEV Certified — federal financial aid (FAFSA/Title IV) is NOT available for this program as it does not meet the minimum 600-hour requirement.
+AVI offers flexible payment plans and private financing options.
+The GI Bill® is accepted

 What Does a Nail Technology Program Cover?

-A quality nail technology program covers far more than polish application.
+A quality nail technology (NO FINANCIAL AID FOR THIS PROGRAM) program covers far more than polish application.
 At AVI Career Training, you’ll build a professional skill set that prepares you for real clients in real salon environments — from your first day behind the table.

 Apply to AVI’s Nail Technology Program and take the first step today.